dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 REST APIs should use attribute routing to model the app's functionality as a set of resources where operations are represented by HTTP verbs.

 Attribute routing uses a set of attributes to map actions directly to route templates.
-The following code is typical for a REST API is used in the next sample:
+The following code is typical for a REST API and is used in the next sample:

 [!code-csharp[](routing/samples/3.x/main/StartupMap.cs?name=snippet)]

 In the preceding code, <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllers*> is called inside `UseEndpoints` to map attribute routed controllers.

-The following example:
+In the following example:

-* Uses the preceding `Configure` method.
+* The preceding `Configure` method is used.
-* `HomeController` matches a set of URLs similar to what the default route `{controller=Home}/{action=Index}/{id?}` matches.
+* `HomeController` matches a set of URLs similar to what the default conventional route `{controller=Home}/{action=Index}/{id?}` matches.

 [!code-csharp[](routing/samples/3.x/main/Controllers/HomeController.cs?name=snippet2)]